nonie186/Amazon-EC2-Elastic-Compute-Cloud/Launch EC2/Create-Lanch&MonitorEC2Instance.md

 <img width="1150" height="497" alt="monitoring" src="https://github.com/user-attachments/assets/21700005-25e6-498c-a6ee-89b2181e3166" />

+## Task 3: Update Your Security Group and Access the Web Server
+When you launched the EC2 instance, you provided a script that installed a web server and created a simple web page.
+In this task, you will access content from the web server.

+Select the instance by checking the box and select the Details tab.

+Copy the Public IPv4 address of your instance to your clipboard.

+Open a new tab in your web browser, paste the IP address you just copied, then press Enter.

+Question: Are you able to access your web server?
+Why not?

+You are not currently able to access your web server because the security group is not permitting inbound traffic on port 80, which is used for HTTP web requests.
+This is a demonstration of using a security group as a firewall to restrict the network traffic that is allowed in and out of an instance.

+To correct this, you will now update the security group to permit web traffic on port 80.

+Keep the browser tab open, but return to the EC2 Management Console tab.

+In the left navigation pane, select Security Groups located under Network & Security.

+Select  Web Server security group.

+Select the Inbound rules tab.

+The security group currently has no rules.

+Select Edit inbound rules then select Add rule and configure the rule with the following settings:

+Type: HTTP

+Source: Anywhere-IPv4

+Select Save rules

+Return to the web server tab that you previously opened and refresh  the page.

+You should see the message Hello From Your Web Server!

+ Congratulations!
+You have successfully modified your security group to permit HTTP traffic into your Amazon EC2 Instance.

+## Task 4: Resize Your Instance: Instance Type and EBS Volume
+As your needs change, you might find that your instance is over-utilized (too small) or under-utilized (too large).
+If so, you can change the instance type.
+For example, if a t3.micro instance is too small for its workload, you can change it to an m5.medium instance.
+Similarly, you can change the size of a disk.

+Stop Your Instance
+Before you can resize an instance, you must stop it.

+ When you stop an instance, it is shut down.
+There is no charge for a stopped EC2 instance, but the storage charge for attached Amazon EBS volumes remains.

+On the EC2 Management Console, in the left navigation pane, select Instances.

+ Web Server should already be selected.

+Select Instance state > Stop instance.

+Select Stop

+Your instance will perform a normal shutdown and then will stop running.

+Wait for the Instance State to display: stopped

+Change The Instance Type
+In the Actions  menu, select Instance Settings  Change Instance Type, then configure:

+Instance Type: t3.small

+Choose Change instance type

+When the instance is started again it will be a t3.small, which has twice as much memory as a t3.micro instance.
+NOTE: You may be restricted from using other instance types in this lab.

+Resize the EBS Volume
+In the left navigation menu, select Volumes located under Elastic Block Store.

+Select the volume by checking the box, and navigate to the Actions  menu, select Modify Volume.

+The disk volume currently has a size of 8 GiB.
+You will now increase the size of this disk.

+Change the size to: 10 NOTE: You may be restricted from creating large Amazon EBS volumes in this lab.

+Select Modify

+Select Modify to confirm and increase the size of the volume.

+Start the Resized Instance
+You will now start the instance again, which will now have more memory and more disk space.

+In left navigation pane, select Instances.

+Select the Web Server instance by checking the box, then navigate to Instance state > Start instance.

+Congratulations!
+You have successfully resized your Amazon EC2 Instance.
+In this task you changed your instance type from t3.micro to t3.small.
+You also modified your root disk volume from 8 GiB to 10 GiB.

+## Task 5: Test Termination Protection
+You can delete your instance when you no longer need it.
+This is referred to as terminating your instance.
+You cannot connect to or restart an instance after it has been terminated.

+In this task, you will learn how to use termination protection.

+In left navigation pane, select Instances.

+Select the Web Server instance by checking the box and navigate to the top and select Instance state  menu, select  Terminate (delete) instance.

+Note: There is a message that says: On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated.
+Storage on any local drives will be lost.
+It will ask if you are sure that you want to terminate the instance.
+You will be able to select the Terminate button.

+Note: You will notice that the instance did not terminate and a red error message pops up at the top that says: Failed to terminate an instance: The instance may not be terminated.
+This is because it has termination protection enabled.

+In the Actions  menu, select Instance settings  Change termination protection.

+Uncheck  Enable followed by Save

+You can now terminate the instance.

+In the Actions  menu, select Instance State  Terminate instance.

+Select Terminate

+ Congratulations!
+You have successfully tested termination protection and terminated your instance.Task 3: Update Your Security Group and Access the Web Server
+When you launched the EC2 instance, you provided a script that installed a web server and created a simple web page.
+In this task, you will access content from the web server.

 # The **challenges, growth, and wins** for your EC2 project in a clear, reflective way:

 ## **Challenges**